textpattern/textpattern-default-theme/README.md

 #### /forms/search_input.misc.txp

 Copy/paste over the existing form of the same name that was part of the standard Textpattern install.
-Note that this form makes use of the following tag:
+Note that this form makes use of the following tag...

     <txp:text />

-Which is used to target language strings from the language you set in the Textpattern preferences.
+...which is used to target language strings from the database 'txp_lang' table for the language you set in the Textpattern preferences.
 For example to display 'Search' in your chosen language the tag would be:

     <txp:text item="search" />